A topic from the subject of Organic Chemistry in Chemistry.

 • Alkanes and cycloalkanes are nonpolar and have low boiling points.

-• Alkanes and cycloalkanes are unreactive towards most reagents.
+• Alkanes and cycloalkanes are relatively unreactive towards most reagents, though they undergo combustion and halogenation.

 Main Concepts

 Alkanes and cycloalkanes are the simplest organic molecules.
 They are composed of only carbon and hydrogen atoms and have the general formulas CnH2n+2 and CnH2n, respectively.
-The carbon atoms in alkanes and cycloalkanes are all linked by single bonds.
-This gives them a tetrahedral geometry and makes them nonpolar.
-Alkanes and cycloalkanes are unreactive towards most reagents because of their low polarity.
+The carbon atoms in alkanes are linked by single bonds in a tetrahedral arrangement, while cycloalkanes contain one or more rings of carbon atoms.
+This single-bonded structure makes them nonpolar, leading to their low reactivity.

 Alkanes

 Alkanes are a homologous series of hydrocarbons.
 The first four members of the series are methane (CH4), ethane (C2H6), propane (C3H8), and butane (C4H10).
-Alkanes are named according to the number of carbon atoms in their molecules.
-For example, methane has one carbon atom, ethane has two carbon atoms, propane has three carbon atoms, and butane has four carbon atoms.
+Alkanes are named systematically according to the number of carbon atoms in their molecules using prefixes like meth-, eth-, prop-, but-, pent-, hex-, etc. They exhibit properties such as low reactivity and increasing boiling points with increasing chain length.

 Cycloalkanes